-Are you going through spiritual warfare?
 We all have bad days; we all get into disagreements; and we all have trying circumstances.
-But, have you ever had a season of life where it just didn’t stop raining?
-Everything is wrong: your marriage, parenting, work, anything you try your hand at.
-You’re so distracted with firefighting your daily problems that you don’t realize that you’ve been pulled into a battle that you never asked for.
+But, have you ever had a season of life where it just didn’t stop?
+All the sudden you’re so distracted with firefighting your daily problems that you don’t even realize that you’ve been pulled into a battle that you never asked for.
 Welcome to spiritual warfare.

 Overview of Spiritual Warfare

 Spiritual warfare is the unseen battle for your soul.
 God desires to give you everlasting life.
 Satan’s mission is “steal, kill, and destroy”, according to John 10:10.

 It starts as a bad day, a bad week, a bad patch in a relationship, etc. Then, it snowballs into negative thinking, self doubt, and, ultimately, doubting God’s goodness for your life.

 Spiritual warfare will involve the most meaningful, vulnerable and significant parts of your life.